microsoft/azurelinux/CONTRIBUTING.md

 ### Toolkit

 We welcome tooling improvements.
 When contributing to the toolkit, please adhere to `golang` formatting as described by the [fmt](https://pkg.go.dev/fmt) package.
 To format using this package, you can run `make go-tidy-all` in your CBL-Mariner toolkit.
-For guidance building with the toolkit, see our [building instructions](toolkit/docs/building/building.md).
+For guidance on building with the toolkit, see our [building instructions](toolkit/docs/building/building.md).

 ### Documentation